haibol2016/BioinformaticsTrainingWorkshop/lectures/readmes/intro_to_unix_command_line_DB.md

 	* [Space management](#space)

 <a name="Unix"></a>
 ## What is Unix?
 What am I doing here?
-Help?

 The term, "Unix," refers to a family of operating systems that all have the same basic elements: